milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

       (wrap-defaults (assoc-in site-defaults [:security :anti-forgery] false))))
 ```

-and restart the server ( ```lein ring server-headless``` )
+And restart the server ( ```lein ring server-headless``` ).

-and now if you load the site in the browser the posts should show up in the third card. yaay!!!
+And now if you load the site in the browser the posts should show up in the third card.
+Yaay!!!

-super cool, let's pimp it up a little bit, let's create a component that contains the posts
+Super cool, let's pimp it up a little bit, let's create a component that contains the posts.

 ```
 (defn posts []